Contents

 There are always employees/teams who would not follow the policy.

-It could be that they need more information or they just don’t like to follow the rules!
+It could be that they need more information or don’t like following the rules!

 Use the 80/20 rule here; focus on the 20% of the stakeholders contributing to 80% of the spending.